chamaeleonidae/api/docs/apis/profiles-search.md

 ```

 #### 3. User Profiles that are an NPS promoter

-For a 11-button NPS, value `range` are 0,1,2,3,4,5,6,7,8,9,10
+`mod` - A secondary matching condition for range.

-`mod` - A secondary matching condition for range
+`range` - A secondary matching range (in this case, button index).

-`range` - A secondary matching range (in this case, button index)
+> *Note: For a 11-button NPS, value `range` are 0,1,2,3,4,5,6,7,8,9,10.*

 ```json
 [